Looking For Your Perfect GCSE Physics Tutor?

 Degree educated

-I am an experienced tutor with 10 years of tutoring experience and I am a qualified teacher.
+I am an experienced tutor with 10 years of tutoring experience, and I am also a qualified teacher.
 I have taught maths, chemistry, and physics to A-level and biology up to GCSE.
 I also tutor iGCSE, I.B, and Pre-U exams for all those mentioned subjects.
-I am available during weekday evenings and in the day.
-For the past 4 years, I have run retake courses at A-level.
-Improving student's grades, often from C's to A's/A*s.
-I specialise in Maths and Physics at A-level, IB, and GCSE levels.
+For the past 4 years, I have run retake courses at A-level, improving student's grades, and providing one-on-one online lessons focussed on matching the students’ specific academic requirements to help them reach their full potential.
+This has resulted in students improving their grades from D’s and C’s to A’s/A*s.
+I studied for my PGCE at UCL with a specialism in Physics and Maths and I taught in both the private and state education sectors before becoming a full-time tutor.
 I am a patient teacher who has worked with children of varying abilities with the objective of giving them the confidence to apply themselves to subjects that they may have found difficult in the past.
 I have a friendly, understanding disposition which puts the student at ease and helps to make their lessons something to look forward to rather than a chore.
+I am available during weekday evenings during term time and have some limited slots within the day.
+During the holidays I work weekdays.

 Read more